 Further training and advanced riding is often a taboo subject.
 Many riding schools coach students to pass both tests.
 Many senior riders have never taken a formal test or training.
 Dad even tells me his assessment was to ride around the block, not fall off, and that’s a pass.
+I took the IAM RoadSmart course to sharpen my skills.

 I found passing my A test quite easy.
 Getting a clean sheet on mod one and mod two getting one fault point, but I still wanted to develop more skills.